 <link href="style.css" rel="stylesheet" type="text/css">

-If you're using phpMyAdmin then follow these instructions:
+If you're using phpMyAdmin, follow these steps:

 • Click the Databases tab at the top

-• Select utf8_general_ci as the collation
+• Select utf8mb4_unicode_ci as the collation

 • Click Create

-Click the database on the left side panel (phplogin) and execute the following SQL statement:
+Select the database on the left side panel (phplogin) and execute the following SQL statement:

 SQL